This post may contain affiliate links. Please read our disclosure policy.

 Remember that each swap you make changes the recipe.
 The more ingredients you swap out, the further you get from the recipe as written.
 I provide the alternatives as a courtesy since it's better to bake differently than not bake at all.
 But, differences make a difference.

 Oh, and please measure by weight, not volume.
 Volume is entirely unreliable, for all of us.
-It's not a matter of skill; it's a matter of being human and prone to error. ✋?
+It's not a matter of skill; it's a matter of being human and prone to error.

 It's very common to have an oven that runs hot.
 Mine does, and yours probably does.
-When you're seeking to create a specific texture like we are in this recipe, you need a simple oven thermometer more than ever (they're super cheap, and I ignore my oven's dial in favor of checking the thermometer—and replace them regularly).
+To ensure a consistent, low temperature of 300°F, you need a simple oven thermometer more than ever (they're super cheap, and I ignore my oven's dial in favor of checking the thermometer—and replace them regularly).
+If your oven is running hot, you will burn the outside of your cookies long before the inside is baked properly.

 For the absolute crispiest, snappiest cookies, after you've baked them for 20 minutes at 300°F, lower the oven temperature to 250°F. Continue to bake for another 7 to 8 minutes but not longer so they don't burn.